 Definition of D/deaf:

 “Big D” Deaf people identify themselves as culturally deaf and have a strong deaf identity, they primarily communicate using sign language.
-Lower-case “d” usually applies to someone who has a hearing loss or impairment, who uses spoken English as their first language, but they may also lip read and/or use hearing aids.
+Lower-case “d” usually applies to someone who has hearing loss, who uses spoken English as their first language, but they may also lip read and/or use hearing aids.

 First things first – make a plan